-All admission documents must be in to guarantee a place in the program if eligible.
 Admission for summer quarter is dependent on available positions in the program.
 Eligibility does not guarantee a place in the program due to limited yearly enrollment.
 You may be placed on a waitlist if accepted.

 - Hold a Master’s degree in social work from a program that is accredited by the Council on Social Work Education (CSWE) or a CSWE recognized international program.

 - Minimum of two years of excellent post-MSW direct practice experience.

 - Active license in clinical social work preferred.